dressedwind/Console-rpg-game/README.md

 ```
 ## Compilation and Execution
 ### Compilation:
-To compile the game, use the following command:
+To compile the game, use the command:
 ```sh
 g++ main.cpp -o game -lncurses
 ```

 ### Execution:
-To run the game, use the following command:
+To run the game, use the command:
 ```sh
 ./game
 ```